Sunday, January 23, 2011

 Frank talked to a woman who was an acupressure student who had also studied sociology.
 She was interested in taboos.
 She said that there are lots of taboos, simple ones that make people really uncomfortable and that it is good to go into what is uncomfortable and taboo in order to be free.
 Frank asked her what taboos are and she said that there are all kinds of simple ones like being in public and not doing anything.
 People expect you to be waiting for someone or talking on your phone but to be in public not doing anything makes people really uncomfortable.
 She said that although it was good to go into what is uncomfortable and taboo she did not want to do that tonight.
 Frank asked her why and she said that she didn't have a good reason other that it is comfortable not to and it takes a lot to push yourself to do things that are uncomfortable.
 Frank and Linda talked about the zones of comfort and how people are always talking about their zones of comfort.
 When you go into what is uncomfortable then there is true comfort which is flexible comfort.
 The woman said that it takes trust to go into what is uncomfortable.
 Frank asked her if she trusted, trusted people, trusted life.
 She said yes for the most part.
 She asked Frank what was the most taboo thing and Frank said that it depends.
 Frank and Linda talked about doing gestures with people at Passion Flower, an adult shop and how people would do all kinds of stuff but when it came time to touch each others feet, feet to feet the guys freaked out and became very uncomfortable.
 And this was at a place where you would think people would be into feet.

 Tomek played an amazing jam of music throughout the night.
 At some point during the dancing and rocking some other musicians came in and joined him with horns and other instruments.
 They had come to portions of performances before and just jumped right in.
 Vicki said that she needed someone to take over reading "Wrapping and Rocking."
 Herb a guy who is involved in the Temescal space took over doing an amazing and beautiful singing of the poem which sounded great with the musicians.
 The dancing and rocking continued for a long time, bodies intertwining in a soft deep erotic exploration of skin.
-Amy and her friend had opened up all of this when they said yes and came up and put on costumes and danced and rocked with Frank and Linda.
+The waitress and her friend had opened up all of this when they said yes and came up and put on costumes and danced and rocked with Frank and Linda.
 At the end Linda said that that is all it takes, a couple of people who are willing and then it opens everything up.
 Even the people who are watching feel a part of it.
-At some point the guy who came with Amy joined her with Linda and Frank and Unruhlee and Erika continued dancing.
+At some point the guy who came with the waitress joined her with Linda and Frank and Unruhlee and Erika continued dancing.
 It was a long time of deep dancing.

 More people began to leave when the rocking and dancing started.
 The woman who was a sociologist and her friend left and then the woman who had been taking notes also left.
 At the end Frank went around and asked what people thought of the night.
 Herb the guy connected to the Temescal space said that it would take him a while to find words but that it had been a great night.
 Frank said that he hoped that Temescal would keep a float and that Frank really loved the space.
 Herb did too and said he would do what he could.
 The guy who lived in France part of the year said that he didn't know what to think but that it had been a great night.
 The woman who was a hygienist said that it has been a really great night and that she wasn't uncomfortable.
-Amy said that it had been fun and also at times uncomfortable up dancing doing things that she had not done before.
+The waitress said that it had been fun and also at times uncomfortable up dancing doing things that she had not done before.
 Her friend said too that he had never done anything like it and it felt good.
 Unruhlee said that it was a good night.
 Frank said that he was uncomfortable with what Unruhlee might say.
 Someone asked why his name was Unruhlee and he said someone had come up with it a long time ago and that he tries to live up to it.
 Frank said that he doesn't.
 Frank said that Frank did it again and Linda told about how Frank had been in the hospital for weeks over the summer and then months of rehab and how we were up against the pictures the doctors had about Frank because he did not fit these pictures.
 Some said that Frank wouldn't make it or that he would never eat again or that he would not get his trach tube out but he had done all of that and he was back doing performances again and how that in and of itself was amazing and felt so good.
 Tomek came up at the end and said you did it again Frank!!!

 website was created and is maintained by Michael LaBash Graphic Design